A Support-Set Algorithm for Optimization Problems with Nonnegative and Orthogonal Constraints: Numerical Results

 \subsection{Implementation Details}

-In our implementation, Algorithm~\ref{alg:supps} is configured with $\delta = 0.1$ as well as $\theta = 10^{-2}$.
-And Algorithm~\ref{alg:supps} is terminated when either $\norm{X_{k + 1} - X_{k}}\ff \leq 10^{-6}$ or the iteration count reaches $1000$.
-It is worth noting that solving subproblem \eqref{opt:subp-supp} can be interpreted as performing a projected gradient step with $1 / \eta$ serving as the associated stepsize, in which the point $Z - \nabla f (Z) / \eta$ is projected onto the set $\{X \in \Opnp \mid \supp (X) \subseteq \supp (S)\}$.
+In our algorithm, solving subproblem~\eqref{opt:subp-supp} can be interpreted as performing a projected gradient step with $1 / \eta$ serving as the associated stepsize, in which the point $Z - \nabla f (Z) / \eta$ is projected onto the set $\{X \in \Opnp \mid \supp (X) \subseteq \supp (S)\}$.
 Drawing inspiration from \cite{Wang2022decentralized,Wen2013feasible}, we employ the Barzilai-Borwein (BB) stepsize scheme \cite{Barzilai1988two} to update $\eta$.
 Specifically, at each iteration $k$, the parameter $\eta$ in both subproblem \eqref{opt:subp-zrow} and subproblem \eqref{opt:subp-cl} is adaptively selected as

 Our empirical findings suggest that adopting this stepsize scheme leads to a noticeable acceleration of the convergence rate in practice.
 Similar strategies are likewise utilized in \cite{Jiang2023exact,Qian2024error}.